FatimaZahra-Bioinfo/Bioinformatics_week/coding/Report.md

    positive regulation of photosynthesis (GO:1905157) photosynthetic membrane (GO:0034357)
 ### Search for the GO annotation terms of the following protein A0A068LKP4,A0A097PR28, A0A059Q6N8?
 What do you observe?
-A0A068LKP4
+A0A068LKP4:

-   Name: RPW8 domain-containing protein
+&nbsp;   Name: RPW8 domain-containing protein

-   Organism (Taxon): Arabidopsis thaliana (Thale cress)
+&nbsp;   Organism (Taxon): Arabidopsis thaliana (Thale cress)

-A0A097PR28
+A0A097PR28:

-   Name: General transcription factor IIH subunit 2 Organism (Taxon): Prunus persica (Peach)
+&nbsp;   Name: General transcription factor IIH subunit 2

-A0A059Q6N8
+&nbsp;   Organism (Taxon): Prunus persica (Peach)

+A0A059Q6N8:

-   Name: Photosystem II reaction center protein M Organism (Taxon): Zea mays subsp. mays (Corn/Maize)
+&nbsp;   Name: Photosystem II reaction center protein M

+&nbsp;   Organism (Taxon): Zea mays subsp. mays (Corn/Maize)

 We observe that all the three proteins come from the Plant Kingdom (Viridiplantae), but they are from three different species (Arabidopsis, Peach, and Maize) and perform different functions (Defense/Resistance, Transcription, and Photosynthesis).This demonstrates that Gene Ontology (GO) allows scientists to compare biology between different types of plants.